 Both banks are generous in their fee schedule when it comes to ATM usage.
 Both provide access to thousands of ATMs nationwide.
-NFCU will even reimburse you for out-of-network ATM fees you might face, up to $10 or $20, depending on the account you have.
+NFCU will even reimburse you for out-of-network ATM fees you might face, up to $10 and $20 per statement cycle, depending on the account you have.
 USAA doesn’t charge a fee for the first 10 out-of-network ATM withdrawals per statement cycle and charges $2 for each transaction after that.
 USAA will also refund foreign ATM fees up to $15.

 Navy Federal vs. USAA: Rates

 On the whole, Navy Federal Credit Union offers better rates than USAA.
 For starters, the Navy Federal Credit Union Basic Savings Account earns at a 0.25% APY.
 This includes all account balances, so you don’t have to worry about meeting a certain balance to earn interest.
-At USAA, you’ll need a savings account balance of at least $5,000 to earn more than 0.05%.
-Even it’s highest balance tier, of $10,000 and over, still earns at a lower rate than Navy Federal’s, at a 0.15% APY.
+At USAA, you’ll need a savings account balance of at least $25 in its lower tier to earn 0.01%.
+Even at the highest balance tier of $10,000 and over, you will still earn at a lower rate than Navy Federal’s, at a 0.25% APY.
 USAA’s Performance First Savings Account earns at slightly higher rate tiers, but you’ll need at least $10,000 to open the account in the first place.

 While you might not have thought about a credit union over a bank, Navy Federal Credit Union offers servicemembers, veterans, their families and Department of Defense civilians a great banking option.
 NFCU has a wider reach in terms of both physical locations and membership eligibility.
 You can also find better accounts at NFCU, with more favorable fees, minimums and interest rates.